2025-ilaria/project-/llm-prompts.md

 ✅ **LLMS comparison**:

-➡️ Cheching on Wikipedia, we noticed that both provided right answers, but:
+➡️ Checking on Wikipedia, we noticed that both provided right answers, but:

 -**ChatGPT**: Adds an image; presents a chronological and technical structure (it follows the timeline from construction, decline, restoration, to reopening)